netuno-org/doc/docs/library/resources/imap.md

 #### _imap.config() : _[IMAPConfig](../../objects/IMAPConfig)_
 ##### Description

-Gets the configuration that is being used.
+Starts a new configuration of its own.

 ##### Return

 ( _[IMAPConfig](../../objects/IMAPConfig)_ )

-Object of the active configuration.
+Configuration object loaded from received data.

 ---